Acitavones

 The Acitavones were a small Gallic tribe dwelling in the Alps during the Iron Age.

 Name

 They are mentioned as Acitavones (var. agitabo-) by Pliny (1st c.
-AD), and as Acitavones on the Tropaeum Alpium.
+AD) and on the Tropaeum Alpium.

 The etymology of the name Acitauones is unclear.
 The first element, acito-, could mean 'field' (cf. Old Irish ached, achad), or else be a variant of agido- ('face, appearance').

 Geography

 According to historian Guy Barruol, they may have dwelled in the Aosta Valley, near the Little St Bernard Pass.
-Their territory was located north of the Medulli and Segusini, south of the Veragri, west of the Salassi, and east of the Ceutrones.
+The Barrington Atlas locates their territory north of the Medulli and Segusini, south of the Veragri, west of the Salassi, and east of the Ceutrones.

 History

 They are mentioned by Pliny the Elder as one of the Alpine tribes conquered by Rome in 16–15 BC, and whose name was engraved on the Tropaeum Alpium.